serimmmmm/openmusichistory/schutz_st_matthew_passion.md

 Credit : *The Descent from the Cross* by Peter Paul Rubens, 1614, Public Domain, [Wikimedia Commons](https://commons.m.wikimedia.org/wiki/File:Descent_from_the_Cross_(Rubens)_July_2015-1a.jpg#mw-jump-to-license)

-Explanation : A painting by Peter Paul Rubens, depicting the moment Jesus Christ is taken down from the cross. [[Back to TOC]](#table-of-contents)
+Explanation : It is known that this work was commissioned and created by Rubens after he returned from a long stay in Italy.
+The painting dramatically depicts **the scene of Jesus's body being taken down from the cross** and evokes an atmosphere of intense sorrow.
+This sorrow is particularly prominent in the depiction of Jesus's mother Mary (the figure in blue), desperately reaching out to touch her son, which clearly demonstrates a characteristic of Baroque art that **aims to evoke emotional states in a dramatic manner**. [[Back to TOC]](#table-of-contents)